-The crunch and the sit-up target different muscle groups and each have a function in a core body workout
+The crunch and the sit-up target different muscle groups and each has a function in a core body workout

 Including both crunches and sit-ups in your workout will strengthen all the muscles of your midsection.
 The fact is both exercises have their place in a healthy workout.

 The difference between the crunch and the sit-up

 The crunch exercises only the abdominal muscles, while the full sit-up involves both the abdominals and other stabilizing muscles—in the chest, neck and low-back as well as hip flexors and lower-leg muscles (if you hook your feet).